dustinpfister/blog_posts/_posts/statistics-probability-space.md

 Well I guess I could just thrash togetaher a little javaScript to get an idea if that is a fare statement or not.
 However there are two general ways of going about doing so.
 One would involve using the Math.random function, and then the other would be a pure function that involves a simple expression.
 So with that said in this section I will be going over these examples that come to mind.

 ### 1.2 - An example using Math.random

+One way to go about finding out if the probaiblity of rolling double sixes is around 2.8 percent is to have a simple little die function that when called will return a number between and inclduing 1 and 6 that uses the Math.random method in javaScript.
+I can then have another test function that will call this die function two times for a certain fixed number of rolls, and then step a variable each time the result is two sixes.
+I can then divide this step variable over the fixed number of times a roll has happend to get a percentage.

 ```js
 var die = function(){